"If you do not know how to ask the right question, you discover nothing."

 The question we ask in this article is: In what real sense is Artificial Intelligence (AI) and Machine Learning (ML) a reality in the context of Intelligent Document Processing (IDP)?

-Here, John Symon and Mark Edwards of Boss Equity leverage their experience – collectively more than 60 years - and network in the software sector to discuss this question.
+Here, Mark Edwards of Boss Equity leverages his experience and network in the software sector to discuss this question.